 8. Call a Service Technician

 If they get into the insulation, strong odors can be difficult to remove and nearly impossible without taking off some of the paneling.
 You can sometimes push compressed air into the crevices to force the offending particles out.
 In most cases, you’ll want to call a technician to fix the problem, especially if your refrigerator is still under warranty.

 How to Prevent Foul Odors in the Future

 You can help keep nasty freezer smells at bay by preventing the food spoilage that causes them in the first place.
 The USDA advises that storing food at 0°F will keep it safe by inhibiting bacterial growth that creates an odor and contributes to rot.
 Storing your food in sealed glass containers will help prevent freezer burn and traveling odors that cause freezer smells.

-Book a Professional Cleaning to Eliminate Freezer Odors
+Book a Cleaning Service to Eliminate Freezer Odors

 Cleaning a freezer is straightforward when you know a few handy tips and tricks, but it’s also time-consuming and labor-intensive.
 If you have a foul-smelling freezer but no time to deal with it, let our team at Anita’s connect you with the perfect solution!
 Request a booking today, and in only a few minutes, we’ll find a local professional to take care of the heavy lifting and restore your freezer to its odor-free self.